Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Solution Approach and Simulations

 \subsection{Results}

-Given the system-optimal flow $f_e^*$ on each edge, we derived the desired number of vehicles $L_e^*$ that should occupy each road segment using Little's Law and then solved Problem~\ref{prb:IP} to determine the optimal route recommendations considering drivers' compliance patterns.
+Given the SO flow $f_e^*$ on each edge, we derived the desired number of vehicles $L_e^*$ that should occupy each road segment using Little's Law and then solved Problem~\ref{prb:IP} to determine the optimal route recommendations considering drivers' compliance patterns.
 Figure~\ref{fig:result-compare} illustrates the comparative performance of different route recommendation strategies.
 The results demonstrate that our compliance-aware recommendation approach consistently outperforms the naive recommender system that assumes perfect adherence.
 This performance advantage resulted from our framework's ability to anticipate and account for realistic drivers' behavior.
-As expected, the known compliance scenario, where exact compliance probabilities are given to the system operator, serves as a theoretical lower bound for system travel time.
+As expected, the known-compliance scenario, in which exact compliance probabilities are provided to the system operator, serves as a theoretical lower bound on system travel time.

 Table~\ref{tab:results} provides a comprehensive numerical comparison across all five scenarios: perfect adherence, known behavior, learned behavior (our approach), naive recommender, and selfish routing.
 Our method is highlighted in bold within the table to facilitate direct comparison.
 The results reveal that, on average, the travel time achieved by our learned compliance approach exhibits only a $2\%$ gap from the perfect compliance scenario and $0.1\%$ gap from the known compliance case.
 While the performance improvement over the naive recommender appears modest at $0.2\%$ in this particular network configuration, we anticipate that this advantage would become substantially larger in more complex networks and under more heterogeneous driver compliance patterns.
 Furthermore, all recommendation strategies significantly outperform the selfish routing scenario, confirming the potential system-level benefits of intelligent route recommendations.